top of page

 Characteristics

-• Rhythm: it was more varied and with a faster and more regular pulse.
+• Rhythm: varied with a steady and regular pulse.

-• Melody: it was complex and elaborated, because there was a liking for details and ornamentation.
+• Melody: complex and elaborated, with frequent ornamentation.

-• Harmony: it was tonal.
+• Harmony: tonal.
 The use of tonality was established.

-• Texture: accompanied melody predominated with basso continuo, which is a bass line over which chords are built up.
+• Texture: accompanied melody with basso continuo (bass line over which chords are built up).

-• The expression of affections: composers tried to express states of the soul such as rage, joy, sorrow, etc.
+• Expression of affections: music tried to express emotions such as rage, joy, sorrow, etc.

 Composers